The 30 Best Heist Movies Of All Time

 Viola Davis, Elizabeth Debicki, and Michelle Rodriguez play women who come together after their husbands are killed in a heist gone wrong.
 Completely out of their depth, they nevertheless resolve to carry out a robbery in order to repay the man their husbands stole from.
 Davis utterly owns the film as the de facto leader, while Cynthia Erivo proved she was one to watch as the babysitter-slash-driver.

 The beauty of "Widows" lies in the meticulous way the women prepare for the robbery, casing the target's house and practicing with different weights of money.
 It's an excellent depiction of non-criminal characters planning a heist, and whether they're acquiring guns, buying a getaway vehicle, or doing some amateur sleuthing, the makeshift way each of the gang gets ready feels incredibly plausible.
-What goes unsaid is how the women are completely discounted as being a threat due to the simple fact of their sex (their one male ally is taken out of the picture very early on) and how they use this to their advantage, even pretending to be men during the actual heist.
+What goes unsaid is how the women are completely discounted as being a threat due to the simple fact of their gender (their one male ally is taken out of the picture very early on) and how they use this to their advantage, even pretending to be men during the actual heist.

 25. Logan Lucky